Atokulus/LANstack/README.md

 The CSS Framework used is Semantic UI, the map is drawn in Snap.svg, and all the templating is done for now in Meteor Blaze.

 ## License
-Copyright (c) 2016 Markus Wegmann (atokulus).
+Copyright (c) 2016 Markus Wegmann (@Atokulus) & Dan Mugioiu (@Killler07).
 Commercial use not allowed.
 Attribution by mention of this project.